Pectoral Sandpiper

 PESA compared to LESA

-Pectoral Sandpiper (PESA) and Least Sandpiper (LESA), though quite dissimilar in size (Pectoral is much larger), resemble each other sufficiently so that if one is seen without a size scale nearby (such as a bird of another species for comparison), it is possible to mistake one for the other; see Fig. 13.
+Though Pectoral Sandpiper (PESA) is much larger than Least Sandpiper (LESA), they resemble each other sufficiently so that if one species is seen without a size scale nearby (such as a bird of another species for comparison), it is possible to mistake one for the other; see Fig. 13.

 Note the following:

-• PESA breast streaking is bold throughout the year and terminates abruptly at the belly.
-LESA breast markings are boldest in spring (alternate) plumage and fade in time.
-The center of LESA breast in winter (basic) plumage can be nearly unmarked.
+• Pectoral Sandpiper breast streaking is bold throughout the year and terminates abruptly at the belly.
+Leas Sandpiper breast markings are boldest in spring (alternate) plumage and fade in time.
+The center of Least Sandpiper breast in winter (basic) plumage can be nearly unmarked.

-• PESA bill is often bi-colored with pale base.
-LESA bill is all black and tapered with a very fine point.
+• Pectoral Sandpiper bill is often bicolored with a pale base.
+Least Sandpiper bill is all black and tapered to a very fine point.

-• PESA often stands tall, whereas LESA posture is often hunched.
+• Pectoral Sandpiper often stands tall; Least Sandpiper posture is often hunched.

 PESA compared to SESA